fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 ## Installation

+**Note: The plugin is new and little testing has been done; it's recommended to back up your playlists first.**

 1. Download the the latest release [here](https://github.com/fiso64/MusicBee-Auto-Update-Playlist-Order/releases).
 2. Extract the files into the MusicBee Plugins folder (usually located at `MusicBee\Plugins`).
 3. Restart MusicBee.